ruyadorno/simple-slider/README.md

 ## Usage

-Simply import the script on html and call the `simpleslider.getSlider` function.
-As a best practice you should always define width and height values to your container element.
+Simply import the script in your html and call the `simpleslider.getSlider` function.

 ```html
 <div style="width:612px; height:612px" data-simple-slider>